Pork

 Health Benefits

-- Excellent source of complete protein with all essential amino acids, supporting muscle maintenance and repair
+- Excellent source of complete, bioavailable protein for muscle building and tissue repair

-- High in B vitamins, particularly B12 and thiamine, essential for energy metabolism and nervous system function
+- Rich in B vitamins that support energy metabolism and nervous system function

 Buying Guide